jeffsponaugle/Kartana9/README.md

 ## Instruction Set Architecture

-The instruction set is a RISC-like 3 operand load-store design with support for 8 general purpose 16 bit registers as well as two special purpose registers (Stack Pointer and Program Counter)   The internal data path is 16-bits wide, as are the registers and the external data path.
+The instruction set is a RISC-like 3 operand load-store design with support for 8 general purpose 16-bit registers as well as two special purpose registers (Stack Pointer and Program Counter)   The internal data path is 16-bits wide, as are the registers and the external data path.
 Access to external memory can be either 8 or 16 bits wide with automatic byte shifting to support loading 8 bit values odd and even addresses.

 Signed and Unsigned comparisons are supported, as are 'with carry' and 'without carry'  math operations.